fbpx

 Clean energy

 Bawah Reserve is proud to be one of the first in hospitality to combine advanced technology with ecological conservation.
 Our solar energy panels float serenely in the lagoon as they harness the sun’s power to generate clean electricity.
-Minimising the resort’s carbon footprint while preserving the natural environment, the panels provide shade while regulating water temperature and protecting aquatic life.
+Minimising the resort’s carbon footprint while working to preserve the natural environment, the panels also help to regulate water temperature and protect aquatic life.

 Overwater bungalow side entrance at Bawah Reserve, Indonesia.